Endowment: 10,000 euros

 What is supported?

-The Arthur Haidl Award promotes projects and initiatives in the fields of culture, youth, preservation of tradition, education and humanities.
-The contribution made to the welfare and reputation of the city of Innsbruck is the main focus of the Arthur Haidl Award.
+The Arthur Haidl Prize supports projects and initiatives in the fields of culture, youth, preservation of tradition, education and the humanities.
+The Arthur Haidl Prize is awarded in recognition of the contribution made to the well-being and reputation of the city of Innsbruck.

 Who awards the prize?

-Reg.-Rat Arthur Haidl (✝ 1979) was Innsbruck's vice mayor and regional youth officer.
-In memory of him, his daughter Dr. Roswitha Stiegner has donated this prize since 2004.
+Councillor Arthur Haidl (✝ 1979) was Innsbruck's deputy mayor and regional youth officer.
+His daughter Dr Roswitha Stiegner has donated this prize in his memory since 2004.

 How do I apply?